laufergall/webscraping_workshop/README.md

 Technical:

-* Python 3.7.4 (not tested with lower Python versions)
+* Python 3.6+
-* An IDE, e.g. Spyder or PyCharm.
+* An IDE, e.g. Spyder or PyCharm, or a decent code editor like Atom or Visual Studio Code.
 You can follow [this guide](https://github.com/laufergall/pythonsql_workshop/blob/master/docs/get_started.md) to get python, anaconda environments, and an IDE set up.
-* Docker Desktop or Docker Toolbox, whichever works in your system, [this post](https://nickjanetakis.com/blog/should-you-use-the-docker-toolbox-or-docker-for-mac-windows) can helpyou decide.
+* Docker Desktop or Docker Toolbox, whichever works in your system, [this post](https://nickjanetakis.com/blog/should-you-use-the-docker-toolbox-or-docker-for-mac-windows) can help you decide.
 Follow the [docker documentation](https://docs.docker.com/get-started/) to install Docker and verify your installation.

 Background knowledge:
 * Basic Python